johngage/TILBlog/content/California-Africa/Water/Atmospheric Water Capture.md

 ---
-title: "Atmospheric Water Capture"
+title: Atmospheric Water Capture
-topics: ["water", "drought"]
+topics:
+  - water
+  - drought
 created: 2025-05-29 01:11:38
-modified: 2025-05-29 01:11:38
+modified:
 slug: atmospheric-water-capture
 date: 2025-05-29
 excalidraw-plugin: parsed
 tags:
   - excalidraw
 excalidraw-open-md: true
 ---
+Mod: 5:06pm Thu May 29
 For [[Turkana]] ,[[West Pokot]], [[Kibera]] : build HH water capture at near-zero energy cost.
 - can [[COF]] and [[Atmospheric Water Capture]] be a game-changer?
 At what material and construction costs?